 Economically, the country has long been dominated almost exclusively by agriculture.
 Since the second half of the 20th

 century, service sectors such as tourism and trade have played an important role as well.
-In the countryside, however, life is still dominated by agriculture: in the warmer regions in particular grapes and apples are grown, and farms with livestock are scattered throughout the mountain villages.
-Grazing cows and other animals complete the bucolic scene.
-You will find farmers in blue aprons standing together with glasses of South Tyrolean wine in the bars on the village square.
-If it’s before 12 pm, it will be white wine, but if it’s after noontime, then it will be red wine.
-The blue “Firtig” is an integral – and the most characteristic piece of clothing worn by South Tyrol’s farmers.
+In the countryside, however, life is still dominated by farming: in the warmer regions grapes and apples are grown, in the mountain villages, where grazing cows complete the bucolic scene, farms with livestock dominate the landscape.
+An integral part of the South Tyrolean working clothes is the blue “Firtig”, the most characteristic piece of clothing worn by South Tyrol’s farmers.
 Dairy farmers in South Tyrol

 that are distributed throughout the countryside.